 9C.
 Timing Rules

 - 9C1.
 All original timing data shall be preserved and submitted with the record application. - 9C2.
-In multi-lap events, each timer shall submit time readings for each lap to verify the lap count and overall time.
-9C3.
-Record times must be based on automatic electronic timing with manual timing as backup.
+In multi-lap events, each timer shall submit their signed time readings for each lap to verify the lap count and overall time.